-Q: I turn 60 in May 2014.
-Is the compulsory 4% drawdown from my super pension treated on a pro-rata basis for my tax return for the 2013/2014 year, or can I draw it down after May 2014 rendering my super income after 60, tax-free?
+Q: I turn 60 in May 2017.
+Is the compulsory 4% drawdown from my super pension treated on a pro-rata basis for my tax return for the 2016/2017 year, or can I draw it down after May 2017 rendering my super income after 60, and then tax-free?

 You ask a popular question relating to tax-free super for over-60s, and the timing of superannuation pension payments in the financial year when an individual turns 60.
 For the benefit of other readers, at the end of my response, I also explain the minimum pension payment rules that you refer to in your question.